Knewton/Zoidberg/EXAMPLE.md

     How many books does he have in all?

 ### Answer interpretation
-    The answer is the unknown value of books owned by Sidd.
+    The answer is the unknown value of books owned by Sidd total up.

 ## Data extraction